 These parameters would be helpful for devising a UX study that involves observing patrons interacting with a system and then interviewing them to complete the details.
 Note that the same kind of systematic thinking can be applied to evaluate other user experiences, like those between a librarian and an electronic resource management system.
 Often the focus is on patron user experience, but it's just as important to evaluate UX for librarians and to consider UX when selecting an ERM system or an ILS system.

-I agree with McDonald that despite having around 30 or so years of experience with web-based electronic resources, more with other types of electronic resources that existed prior to the web and that were based on the then internet, on optical disks, etc., we are still in the throes of disruption.
-There's a lot yet to learn about design for the web, just like there's a lot of left to learn about how to design a home or office, and nothing will be settled for a while.
-Although I doubt if there will be any single dominate user experience or user interface, since there are many cultures and backgrounds and experiences, I'm fairly sure the low-hanging fruit problems will work out eventually.
-Remember though that 95% of the cause of all of this is due to copyright issues, which necessitate the entire electronic resource ecosystem and the complications that are introduced by having to work with vendors who work with different, but overlapping, publishers, etc. If something were to change about copyright, then it's a whole new ballgame.
+I agree with McDonald (2016) that despite having around 30 or so years of experience with web-based and other electronic resource types, we are still in the throes of disruption.
+There's much yet to learn about design for the web, just like there's a lot of left to learn about how to design a home or office, and nothing will be settled for a while.
+Although I doubt if there will be any single dominate user experience or user interface, since there are many cultures, backgrounds, and aesthetics, I'm fairly sure the low-hanging fruit problems will work out soon enough.
+Remember though that 95% of the cause of all of this complexity is due to copyright issues, which necessitate the entire electronic resource ecosystem and the complications that introduced by working with vendors who work with different, but overlapping, publishers, etc. If something were to change about copyright, then it's a whole new ballgame.

 On a final note, you might be wondering how information seeking is related to HCI and to UX.
-Anytime we interact with a computer (broadly speaking) in order to seek information, then we have an overlap.
-But there are areas of non-overlap, too.
+For example, we learned from Kraft et al. (2022) that color can influence what resources patrons investigate.
+Anytime we interact with a computer (broadly speaking) in order to seek information, then we have an overlap with UX.
+There are areas of non-overlap, too.
 We don't always use computers to look for information, and we don't always look for information on computers.
 UX is like this, too.
 UX is not always about computers but can be about user experience generally.
 I bring this up because if you do become involved with UX work at a library (or elsewhere), then I'd encourage you to refer also to the information seeking and related literature when it's appropriate to do so.
-Remember, it's all interconnected.
+Remember, it's all about users and it's also all interconnected.

 Browning, S. (2015).
 Data, Data, Everywhere, nor Any Time to Think: DIY Analysis of E-Resource Access Problems.
 Journal of Electronic Resources Librarianship, 27(1), 26–34. https://doi.org/10.1080/1941126X.2015.999521